By Krisann Rehbein

 Just north of Maybell’s house, at 8348 South Calumet, is the home built in 1964 for prominent civil rights attorney Lawrence E. Smith and his wife, Virginia.
 According to his obituary in the Chicago Tribune, he was a mentor to many African-American lawyers and worked toward racial justice, and was a member of Funference, a predecessor to the Council on Racial Equality (CORE).

-African-American architect K. Roderick O’Neil designed the Smith house.
+African-American architect K. Roderick O’Neal designed the Smith house.
 Chicago architect ElDante C. Winston, AIA, NOMA, is a first-year PhD candidate in architectural history at MIT and researches African-American architects.
-He explained that O’Neil is central to the story of black architects in Illinois.
-Before striking out on his own, O’Neil worked for Walter T. Bailey, the first black architect in Illinois.
-Winston believes that many black architects in the state can trace their lineage back to Bailey and O’Neil.
+He explained that O’Neal is central to the story of black architects in Illinois.
+Before striking out on his own, O’Neal worked for Walter T. Bailey, the first black architect in Illinois.
+Winston believes that many black architects in the state can trace their lineage back to Bailey and O’Neal.

-K. Roderick O’Neil had a national presence.
+K. Roderick O’Neal had a national presence.
 A reference in a 1954 Iowa Alumni Review called him a “leader among Negro architects.”
-Another article in The Pittsburgh Courier, published in 1954, states that O’Neil is “one of the youngest and most successful Negro architects and engineers in the country.”
+Another article in The Pittsburgh Courier, published in 1954, states that O’Neal is “one of the youngest and most successful Negro architects and engineers in the country.”

 361 East 89th Place